Universal solvent quality crossover of the zero shear rate viscosity of semidilute DNA solutions: Estimating the solvent quality of the DNA solutions

+We have determined the value of $z$ for the DNA solutions used here by comparing experimental measurements of the swelling of the hydrodynamic radius $\alpha_{\mathrm{H}} = {\Rh(T)}/ {\Rhth}$, where \Rh\ is the hydrodynamic radius, with predictions of Brownian dynamics simulations reported previously~\citep{SunRav06-epl}.
+The hydrodynamic radius has been measured by carrying out dynamic light scattering measurements over a range of temperatures and molecular weights at a concentration $c/c^{*}$ = 0.1.
+Details of the dynamic light scattering measurements, including the instrument used, sample preparation procedure, and typical intensity plots are given in the supplementary material.
+Before discussing the details of the estimation of solvent quality, it is appropriate to first present some results of the measurements of the hydrodynamic radius.

+The focus of this work is the behaviour of neutral polymer solutions in the semidilute regime.
+DNA is a polyelectrolyte, so it is essential to ensure that sufficient salt is added to the DNA solutions such that all the charges are screened and they behave essentially like neutral synthetic polymer solutions.
+We have measured the hydrodynamic radius of two different linear DNA fragments across a range of salt concentrations (from 0.001 to 1 M) at 25\degC\, and the results are displayed \Figref{fig:salt1}.
+It is clear from the figure that complete charge screening occurs above 10 mM NaCl.
+This is in agreement with earlier dynamic light scattering studies on linear DNA \citep{Soda1984185,Langowski1987263,Liu20006001}.
+Since the solvent used here contains 0.5 M NaCl, the light scattering experiments of the current study are in a regime well above the threshold for observing charge screening effects.

 The effects of salt concentration on the persistence length of DNA has been studied earlier through a variety of techniques such as Flow Dichroism \citep{Rizzo19812143}, Flow Birefringence \citep{Cairney1982923}, Magnetic Birefringence \citep{Maret19832727} and force-extension experiments using optical tweezers \citep{Baumann19976185,Wenner20023160}.
-Data from a number of these studies has been collated in \Figref{fig:salt2}, with the mean value measured in the present study included.
-Clearly, the persistence length in all the earlier studies appears to reach an approximately constant value of 45-50 nm for salt concentrations $>0.1$ M, suggesting that the charges have been fully screened in this concentration regime.
-Both the value of the persistence length in the high salt limit, and the threshold concentration for charge screening obtained in this work are consistent with earlier observations.
+Data from a number of these studies has been collated in \Figref{fig:salt2}.
+Clearly, the persistence length in all the earlier studies appears to reach an approximately constant value of 45-50 nm for salt concentrations $\gtrsim 0.1$ M, suggesting that the charges have been fully screened in this concentration regime.
+The value of persistence length used in this study, $P=50$ nm (indicated by the dashed line in \Figref{fig:salt2}), and the threshold concentration for charge screening obtained in this work, are consequently consistent with earlier observations in the high salt limit.

-Some early studies of the ionic dependence of DNA persistence length~\cite{Sobel19911559,Kam19812671,Borochov1981231}, investigated via light scattering, have shown a strong dependence of persistence length on salt concentration even up to 4 M. Notably, these measurements were not at the $\theta$-temperature, and consequently, required both an estimation of the solvent quality, and a correction to account for excluded volume effects.
-The excluded volume corrections applied in the original papers were modified in subsequent studies~\cite{Manning19811751,Schurr1981251,Hagerman1988265}.
-These aspects might explain the differences observed from the present study, where both diffusivity and persistence length measurements suggest that charge screening is complete above 10 mM NaCl.